-Supervisors are licensed clinicians with a minimum of four years experience working with tortured and/or traumatized populations.
+Supervisors are licensed clinicians with a minimum of four years experience working with tortured and/or traumatized populations and may be of a different clinical discipline than the leaders.
 When groups are co-led by trainees, they will receive weekly supervision by a licensed clinician.
-At times, a licensed clinician may co-lead a group.
-To minimize triangulation, the licensed practitioner leading the group becomes the trainee's supervisor for Orientation Group, even if they are not of the same discipline.
+At times, a licensed clinician may co-lead a group, and to minimize triangulation, the licensed practitioner leading the group becomes the trainee's supervisor for the Orientation Group.
 The trainee's strengths and growth opportunities will be shared with their primary supervisor at the end of group.
 When a group is co-led by trainees, one staff supervisor will be identified for weekly supervision.

-Working with OR Group Interpreters
+Working with Orientation Group Interpreters